Chatlada-Nina/BKK-Coffee-Corner/TESTING.md

 | urls.py       | ![screenshot](documentation/testing/python/forum-app/urls.png)       | Pass: No Errors |
 | views.py      | ![screenshot](documentation/testing/python/forum-app/views.png)      | Pass: No Errors |

-### Responsiveness

-- The website has been tested on different devices(under which; iPhone 13 / Samsung Galaxy S9 / MacBook Air / Lenovo laptop).
-- The website was responsive on all screens from mobile phones to desktops.
-- Chrome DEV Tools have been used to check the responsivness throughout the development of the website.

 ### Lighthouse

 I've audited my deployed project with the Lighthouse tool to identify any significant issues.
 Overall, I'm pleased with the results.
 However, it's worth noting that the 'Best Practices' score is notably affected by the Cloudinary images.